nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

       ...
     ```

-    This label prevents NGINX Service Mesh from automatically injecting the sidecar into the Ingress Controller Pod.

-    {{<note>}}In NGINX Service Mesh versions prior to v1.7.0, the `nsm.nginx.com/enable-ingress: "true"` annotation was used instead of a label.
-    Support for this annotation will be removed in a future release.
-    {{</note>}}

-1. Add SPIFFE label

     ```yaml
     labels:
-      spiffe.io/spiffeid: "true"
+      nsm.nginx.com/enable-egress: "true"
       ...
     ```

-    This label tells SPIRE to generate a certificate for the Ingress Controller Pod(s).
+   These labels tell NGINX Service Mesh to mutate the Ingress Controller Pod with the proper configuration in order to properly integrate with the mesh.
+   {{<note>}}
+   To learn more about how NGINX Service Mesh mutates NGINX Ingress Controller instances, refer to the [Integrating NGINX Ingress Controller with NGINX Service Mesh](#integrating-nginx-ingress-controller-with-nginx-service-mesh) section.
+   {{</note>}}

+   {{<note>}}
+   In NGINX Service Mesh versions prior to v1.7.0, the `nsm.nginx.com/enable-ingress: "true"` annotation was used instead of a label.
+   Support for this annotation will be removed in a future release.
+   {{</note>}}

 {{< note >}}
-All communication between NGINX Plus Ingress Controller and the upstream Services occurs over mTLS, using the certificates and keys generated by the SPIRE server.
+All communication between NGINX Ingress Controller and the upstream Services occurs over mTLS, using the certificates and keys generated by the SPIRE server.
-Therefore, NGINX Plus Ingress Controller can only route traffic to Services in the mesh that have an `mtls-mode` of `permissive` or `strict`.
+Therefore, NGINX Ingress Controller can only route traffic to Services in the mesh that have an `mtls-mode` of `permissive` or `strict`.
 In cases where you need to route traffic to both mTLS and non-mTLS Services, you may need another Ingress Controller that does not participate in the mTLS fabric.

 Refer to the NGINX Ingress Controller's [Running Multiple Ingress Controllers](https://docs.nginx.com/nginx-ingress-controller/installation/running-multiple-ingress-controllers/) guide for instructions on how to configure multiple Ingress Controllers.